Funding opportunity

 Guidance

 Your response should ensure that you demonstrate an awareness of what other options you have for carrying out your research, their availability and wider usage and outline why they cannot be used (for example, due to being at capacity).
+Please ensure that you copy and paste the Equipment classification table into this section of your application, see Supporting documents in the Additional information section.

 Vision

-Word limit: 2,250
+Word limit: 2,475

 What the assessors are looking for in your response

-• is high quality, novel and transformative
+• enable high quality, novel or transformative research

 • is relevant to identified stakeholders, including users